SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/ObjectStructure/objectStructure.md

 #### Class References and Class Table

 Each object includes a reference to its class in its header.
-However, for space reasons an object does not store the absolute address.
+However, for space reason, an object does not store the absolute address.
 An arbitrary address requires an entire word, which would add a non-negligible memory overhead.
 Instead, classes are stored in a table, and objects store the index of the class in the class table.
-The only exception to this are immediate objects that do not contain a header: the object tag is used as its class index.
+The only exception to this is immediate objects that do not contain a header: the object tag is used as its class index.

 Since programs are expected to have a low number of classes, class indexes are limited to 22 bits.
 22 bits of class index support a maximum of 4 million of classes, which will be largely sufficient for most applications for a long time.

-The class table is organized in 4096 pages of 1024 elements.
+The class table is organized into 4096 pages of 1024 elements.
 The 12 most significant bits in the class index indicate the page index.
 The 10 least significant bits in the class index indicate the index of the class within the page.

 Each class stores its own index as its hash.